netspective/www.netspective.com/src/content/reports/soc2-type2.md

 #### SOC 2 Type 2:

 This certification extends beyond Type 1 by evaluating the operational effectiveness of these controls over an extended period.
-It provides assurance that Netspective’s security measures are not only in place but are also consistently maintained and effective in protecting client data.
+It provides assurance that Netspective's security measures are not only in place but are also consistently maintained and effective in protecting client data.

 **Link to Certificate and Report**